 Many of the most popular barbecue & grilling websites have seen impressive growth rates over the past year.
 By looking at these growth rates, we can get an idea of who might make this list next year.
 First, let’s consider the growth rates for the top ten sites comparing April of this year with April of last year.

-*There is insufficient information to show a consistent growth rate for BBQ Host, Grill Baby Grill, and Gimme Some Grilling.
+*There is insufficient information to show a consistent growth rate for Cat Heads BBQ.

-Of course, maintaining growth rates over 200% is rare and challenging at best.
-By digging deeper into the numbers and adjusting for seasonal effects, the life of the website, and content growth, I can project that the list might look like this in April 2023.
+By digging deeper into the numbers and adjusting for seasonal effects, the life of the website, and content growth, I can project that the list might look like this in April 2024.

 - Hey Grill Hey